near/NEPs/text/0017-execution-results.md

     Started,
     /// The execution has failed.
     Failure,
-    /// The execution has succeeded and returned some value or an empty vec.
+    /// The execution has succeeded and returned some value or an empty vec in base64.
-    SuccessValue(Vec<u8>),
+    SuccessValue(String),
 }

 pub struct FinalExecutionOutcome {